Positions for Clergy

 Lay Employment

-There are many careers in ministry that don’t require ordination.
+There are many opportunities in ministry that don’t require ordination.
 Are you called to one?
 Here’s a list of what is available throughout the Diocese of RI.

 If your church has a job opening, submit it here .